Scott Copas, President & CEO

 Bobby Gosser, Central Arkansas President

 Born and raised in North Little Rock, Bobby began his tenure with Baldwin & Shell in 1987, working as an estimator, moving to project coordinator and then division manager.
-His out-of-the-box approach to problem solving quickly moved him up to a board of directors position in 1999, and he was named President of the Central Arkansas Team in 2014.
+His out-of-the-box approach to problem solving quickly moved him up to a board of directors’ position in 1999, and he was named President of the Central Arkansas Team in 2014.
 Bobby attended Ouachita Baptist University in Arkadelphia, where he graduated with a Bachelor of Arts degree in Business Administration.
 He also earned a Bachelor of Science degree in Construction Management from the University of Louisiana at Monroe.
-He gives back to his hometown by serving on the North Little Rock Chamber of Commerce board, the Rotary Club and the Young Life Steering Committee.
-He and his wife, Donna, have three children.
+He gives back to his hometown by serving on the North Little Rock Chamber of Commerce board and the Rotary Club.
+He has served as a North Little Rock School Board member, YMCA board, Young Life board and a host of community efforts.
+Bobby is also very involved at New Life Church Greater Little Rock.
+He and his wife, Donna, have four children, Trey, Alex, McKenzie and Dean.

 Patrick Tenney, Northwest Arkansas President